Matveibos/rails_answers_and_guides/active_admin.md

 4. ActiveAdmin haw you can manage data access?

            https://activeadmin.info/13-authorization-adapter.html
-5. How to hide field only for creating new record?
+5. How to hide the field only for creating a new record?

               form do |f|
                 f.inputs "Member Details" do